FINLAND

 markets avoided the worst of global financial crisis.
 However, the world slowdown hit exports and domestic demand hard in 2009,

 with Finland experiencing one of the deepest contractions in the euro zone.
-A recovery of exports stimulated economic growth in
+A recovery of exports, domestic trade, and household

-measures.
-Longer-term, Finland must address a rapidly aging population and decreasing productivity that threaten competitiveness,
+aging population and decreasing productivity that threaten competitiveness, fiscal sustainability, and economic growth.

 Source: CIA World Factbook (select Finland)